jukesie/stickers/readme.md

 - Minimal Viable Bureacracy are 7cm x 5cm
 - Work In Public Service are 7cm x 4.5cm
-- Be the Poo Umbrella are 7cm x 7cm
+- Be the Poo Umbrella are 7cm x 7cm (these would work OK at 6cm x 6cm as well)
 - Weeknotes are 6cm x 6cm
 - Bold Blogging are 7cm x 4cm
+- Be agile are 5cm x 5cm

 If you do print some it would lovely if you let me know via raising an 'Issue' :)